mheere/react-dropdown-advanced/README.md

-v 1.1.7 | TypeScript support (now part of the bundle) v 1.1.8 | Improved selector (how to target the correct element - updated code and docs) v 1.1.9 | Linked up with github
+v 1.1.7 | TypeScript support (now part of the bundle) v 1.1.8 | Improved selector (how to target the correct element - updated code and docs) v 1.1.9 | Linked up with github v 1.1.10 | Added a missing 'createMenu' to TypeScript definition file index.d.ts v 1.2.0 | Small but breaking change in the signature of the ActionItem plus some bug-fixes - now supports right images and more predictable popup placing.